victafrancis/youtube-sermon-summarizer/README.md

 - **No audio found**: ensure the podcast RSS entry has an `enclosure` with an MP3 URL.
 - **SES errors**: ensure sender is verified and the Lambda role allows `ses:SendEmail`.
 - **Already processed**: the episode ID is stored in DynamoDB and won’t be reprocessed.

----
-If you want the README expanded with a sample summary or diagrams, just let me know.